mathiyazhagan-d/mentor-student-frontend/README.md

 This frontend application interacts with a backend API for managing mentors and students.
 The API base URL is configured using environment variables.
 Ensure that you have the correct API URL set up in your environment configuration.

-## Contributing

-Contributions are welcome!
-If you have any suggestions, bug reports, or feature requests, please open an issue or submit a pull request.

----

-Feel free to customize this README according to your project's specific details and requirements.